akshaybabloo/gollahalli.com/content/blog/stopping-http-server-gracefully-context-vs-channels-vs-syncgroup.md

 In this post we will look at using three ways to tell the server to shut down gracefully.
 Also, I am using Gorilla's mux router.

+Before we go into the details, there are few common functions between these three implementations:

+1. There are two handles (routes); `HomeHandler` - that routes to `127.0.0.1:8000/`, which is our index page and `ExitHandler` - that routes to `127.0.0.1:8000/exit`, which is used to shut down the server.
+2. The server always starts in a gorutine.
+3. The program doesn't exit till some kind of wait request is completed.

 - [Using with Channels](#using-with-channels)
 - [Using with Context](#using-with-context)
 - [Using with WaitGroup](#using-with-waitgroup)